 Weaving uses a loom to turn thousands of individual strands of yarn into a piece of fabric.
 One set of threads runs lengthways (the warp) and another set runs across (the weft).
 Setting up the warp threads on the ‘beam’ of the loom is highly skilled.
 The weft thread flies back and forth across the warp on a shuttle and the loom moves the warp strands up and down to create the final pattern.
 The program or Jacquard card changes how the different coloured threads are woven together to make the finished piece.

 Checking or ‘perching’ the woven fabric spots any faults in the weave and they are marked up.
-The Burler and Mender then repairs small imperfections or tiny holes in the cloth.
-This painstaking work is almost always done by women.
+The burler and mender then repairs any imperfections or holes in the cloth.
+It is then ‘finished’ which may involve flattening, dyeing, brushing, softening or making the cloth water repellent.

 Packing